adunkman/dunkman.me/_posts/2013-10-31-next-desk-terra.md

 The desk itself is well designed — it seems like someone with a business major took the original design and tried to productize the model, adding additional "options" and not considering how they would actually interact.

 Would buy again.

+<div class="aside"><strong>Update:</strong> I have since returned the monitor arm purchased with the desk in favor of a <a href="http://www.monitorsinmotion.com/store/product/3">Boa</a>.
+NextDesk has yet to issue me a refund for the part returned to them.
+It has been 47 days since the return arrived at their location as of <time datetime="2013-12-23T00:00:00-04:00">23 December 2013</time>.
+I have filed a complaint with the BBB, as NextDesk has yet to give me any information about the refund.</div>